lovellfelix/lovellfelix.com/_posts/2012-06-11-tutorial-how-to-use-git-to-deploy-and-update-a-website.md

 <strong>The remote repository</strong>

-I assume that the web site will live on a server to which you have ssh access, and that things are set up so that you can ssh to it without having to type a password.
+I assume that the web site hosted on a server to which you have ssh access, and that things are set up so that you can ssh to it without having to type a password.

 On the server, we create a new repository to mirror the local one.